California Security Deposit Law

 Penalty for Late Return

-Bad faith: may owe up to twice the amount wrongfully withheld, plus actual damages
+Bad faith: you can recover up to twice the deposit amount, plus actual damages

 Additional Notes